 When it comes to hiring an Au Pair, there is usually a minimum of three months of guaranteed work for them.

 The three month minimum rule gives the Au Pair a chance to not only bond with you and your children, but for them to be able to explore the location you are living in and make the most of their time there.

-If your Au Pair has been a great addition to the family, you may want to consider extending their stay by a few more weeks, to a few more months.
+If your Au Pair has been a great addition to the family, you may want to consider extending their stay to 6 months.

 What do I look for?